-The MDMH Director of Incident Management and the Director of the Bureau of Intellectual and Developmental Disabilities Bureau Chief for the ID/DD waiver review all incidents as they are received.
+The MDMH Director of Incident Management and the Director of the Bureau of Intellectual and Developmental Disabilities review all incidents as they are received.
 If additional information is needed, a request to the provider is made via phone or email, or in some cases an onsite investigation is scheduled.
-In cases of abuse, neglect and/or exploitation, MDMH reports to the Attorney General and Department of Health.
-Following investigative finding, these are given to MDMH's division of Certification who will issue an official request for any plans of compliance (POCs) needed.
+In cases of abuse, neglect and/or exploitation, MDMH reports to the Attorney General.
+Following investigative finding, these are given to MDMH's Division of Certification who will issue an official request for any plans of compliance (POCs) needed.
 Any other action that is necessary, such as suspension of a certification also comes from the Division of Certification.

 All data from the report is entered into an Access Database and the electronic files are attached to the entry for each incident.
 Data elements include a narrative summary and disposition of the incident, date of incident, provider, place of the incident, service(s) being provided, person(s) involved, event category, status, triage level, disposition, agencies reported to, and any additional comments.
 This data can be searched or filtered by any one of the elements or by any combination of the elements and can be compared to previous time periods to identify trends.
 Reports are run quarterly, or as needed, based on any desired combination of data elements.
-Identified trends are then communicated to the providers and DMH works with providers to develop improvement strategies to prevent future occurrences of the same type of incident(s).
+Identified trends are then communicated to the providers and MDMH works with providers to develop improvement strategies to prevent future occurrences of the same type of incident(s).